The Details

 La Habra Residents, Students, and Seniors save on all tier levels!

 All tickets are subject to an online service fee.
+All prices are subject to change.

 Set in a tiny sewing factory in East L.A., this is the outrageously funny story of five full-figured Mexican-American women who are racing to meet nearly impossible production deadlines in order to keep their tiny factory from going under.